 HEYMAN SCHOLARS PROGRAM

-The Heyman Scholars Program is a program for select J.D. and LL.M. students at Cardozo exposing them to special opportunities to learn about corporate and securities law issues and to interact with professional and academic leaders.
+The Heyman Scholars Program is a program for select J.D. students at Cardozo exposing them to special opportunities to learn about corporate and securities law issues and to interact with professional and academic leaders.

 Mentoring and Social Events